Top Wineries for First-time Visitors

 A gentleman leads a tour through the historic Buena Vista Winery, Sonoma

-Kendall-Jackson Wine Estate and Gardens
+Kendall-Jackson Wine Estate and Gardens, Santa Rosa

 The entrance to the iconic Kendall-Jackson Wine Estate & Gardens, Fulton

-Kendall-Jackson Wine Estate & Gardens, Fulton
+Kendall-Jackson Wine Estate & Gardens, Santa Rosa, California

 The Korbel Winery was established by Bohemia-born Francis Korbel and his brothers, Joseph and Anton, in 1882 , Sonoma County

-Founded in 1882 by three Czechoslovakian brothers, Korbel called its Methode Champenoise-style wines champagne before the eponymous French wine region put the kibosh on using that designation outside its borders – and thus, was able to keep the name.
+The only place in Sonoma County where you can say “champagne” and not be corrected with “sparkling wine.”
+Korbel called its Méthode Champenoise-style wines champagne before the French wine region put the kibosh on using that designation outside its borders.

 The rustic tasting bar built out of barrels at Iron Horse Vineyards, Sebastopol

-These sparkling wines have been served by the White House for decades: the classic Russian Cuvée was uncorked at the Reagan-Gorbachev summit, and the Rainbow Cuvée was served by the Obamas at their annual LGBT reception.
+These sparkling wines have been served by the White House for decades: The classic Russian Cuvée was uncorked at the Reagan-Gorbachev summit, and the Rainbow Cuvée was served by the Obamas at their annual LGBT reception.

 The grand lawn in front of Chateau St. Jean, Kenwood

-Beloved as one of Sonoma County’s wine castles, the namesake chateau actually started out as a 1920 vacation home.
+Beloved as one of Sonoma County’s wine castles, the namesake chateau actually started out as a 1920s vacation home.

 Set below a dramatic backdrop of volcanic peaks, this elegant winery is styled after a monastery in the French Alps, evoking the monastic tradition of winemaking in France.
-Stroll in the courtyard citrus garden and taste reserve Malbec and the flagship Cinq Cepages Bordeaux-styled blend.
+Stroll in the courtyard citrus garden and taste the reserve Malbec and the flagship Cinq Cepages Bordeaux-styled blend.

-Ferrari-Carano Vineyards & Winery
+Ferrari-Carano Vineyards & Winery, Healdsburg

 A bronze sculpture of a wild boar greets visitors to Ferrari-Carano Vineyards and Winery, Healdsburg

-Ferrari-Carano Vineyards and Winery, Healdsburg
+Ferrari-Carano Vineyards and Winery, Healdsburg, California

-The villa of Dry Creek Valley, Ferrari-Carano is the place for walking, wine tasting, and dreaming among the vines.
+The villa of Dry Creek Valley, Ferrari-Carano, is the place for walking, wine tasting, and dreaming among the vines.

 People play bocce at dusk at the rustic Medlock Ames Tasting Room, Healdsburg

-Medlock Ames Tasting Room, Healdsburg
+Medlock Ames Tasting Room, Healdsburg, California

 The 18-foot tall bronze statue of Gaia greets visitors to DeLoach Vineyards